cxnturi0n/traffic-analyzer/README.md

 7. Executes the `init-postgis.sh` script to convert road geometries into GeoJSON format and loads them into PostGIS.
 8. Executes the `init-neo4j.sh` script to load CSV files into Neo4j.

-If I have convinced you that I will not install any malware on your machine you can follow these simple steps to install:
+If I have convinced you that I will not install any malware on your machine you can follow these simple steps to proceed with the installation:

 1. Clone the repository: `git clone https://github.com/cxnturi0n/traffic-analyzer.git`
 2. Navigate to the deploy directory: `cd traffic-analyzer/deploy`